globaltravelreport/global-travel-report/content/articles/1-pakistan-airspace-closure-what-aussies-need-to-know.md

 ---
-title: '''Pakistan Airspace Closure: What Aussies Need to Know'''
+title: 'Pakistan Airspace Closure: What Aussies Need to Know'
 summary: >-
   As an Australian looking to explore the vibrant cultures, breathtaking landscapes, and historical marvels of the Indian subcontinent, the recent